 When can I introduce Makhana to my baby?

 Makhana can be given to babies from 6 months after introducing rice or some basic cereals.
 When you introduce Makhana to your baby, you can make makhana porridge with homemade makhana porridge mix.
 Start with this 1 tbsp of makhana porridge and check whether the baby shows an allergic reaction.
-Check it for 3 days and if the baby is not allergic to it, you can increase the amount gradually.
+Check it for three days, and if the baby is not allergic to it, you can increase the amount gradually.

-You can also offer roasted makhana as a finger food, once the baby started to chew well.
+You can also offer roasted makhana as finger food, once the baby started to chew well.
 For older kids, makhana can be given in the roasted or fried form.